Eschatologue/CM_wiki/docs/equipment/adventuring-gear/item-hb.md

 _Adventuring gear, 20 sp, S._

 Protective eyewear designed to shield the eyes from debris, sparks, and bright lights while working with machinery.
-Grants **:d20-adv: Advantage**{ .d20 } on saving throws to avoid the Blinded condition.
+Grants **:d20-adv: Advantage**{.d20} on saving throws to avoid the Blinded condition.

 ---